Valkaryss/Ravel/README.md

 ---
 ## Roadmap
-Here is a summary of the repo setup
+Here is a summary of the repo setup so far

 ~~~
 | README.md // This file